adamnfish/pokerdot/README.md

 development server.

 Data is only persisted in-memory, so server restarts will lose all application data.
 The devserver does not provide hot reloading on code changes.
-Iterating on the Scala API is easier to do with tests than by running the application and manually running it.
+Iterating on the Scala API is easier to do with tests than by running the application and manually exercising it.

 ##### integration